Maksone34334/WINDROSESWAP/README.md

 ## Usage

-Once the server is available within your MCP client (like Claude Desktop), you can simply ask it for token information, balances and get quotes for trades.
-The quotes will include the transaction data that you can use to execute the trade, however, this MCP server _DOES NOT_ implement wallet functionality to actually execute the transaction.
+Once the server is available within your MCP client, you can simply ask it for token information, balances and get quotes for trades.
+The quotes will include the transaction data that you can use to execute the trade.
+This server also includes swap execution functionality for complete trading workflows.